f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 Analyze Configuration
 =====================

 After filling in the source BIG-IP information and loading the UCS file, a list of **Applications** will be displayed.
-Depending on the type of grouping selected, and how the applications are configured, you may see a single service per application, or you may see multiple services if grouping by IP Addresses was selected.
+Depending on the type of grouping selected, and how the applications are configured, you may see a single virtual service per application, or you may see multiple virtual services if grouping by IP Addresses was selected and an application has more than one port.
 Each application service will display the virtual server address, port, a color coded status indicating its eligibility for migration, and a security status column.
 You can hover over the Status icon for each application to get more detail on its migration eligibility.

 .. image:: ./images/icon-hover.png
   :align: center
   :scale: 75%

 Here you can select individual applications to analyze them to see if they are eligible to be migrated to BIG-IP Next.
-Not all BIG-IP features are supported, and there will be a phasing of some configuration objects.
+Not all BIG-IP features are currenlty supported, and there will be a phasing of support for some configuration objects.

 To see if an application is eligible for migration, click the application name as well as the virtual service underneath it and then click the **Analyze** button in the top right-hand corner off the screen.
+Note: You can only analyze one application service at a time.

 .. image:: ./images/analyze.png
   :align: center
   :scale: 50%

 This will open the **Configuration Analyzer** page and you will see the BIG-IP configuration display from different files such as bigip.conf, or some of the default profile and monitor files.
 Each file will have a status associated with it indicating if there is a migration issue or not.
+Note: There is an enhancement logged to update the status icons of each file individually, right now some files are being grouped together, when there is not an issue in that particular file.

 .. image:: ./images/analyzer-green-files.png
   :align: center